Ensuring everyone has a great time

 In case of emergency:

 All accidents must be reported to the rally marshal.
-Details of the nearest A & E Department will be given in the rally envelope, handed to you when you arrive.
+Details of the nearest A & E Department will be given in the rally information provided.

 If you discover a fire, do not try to tackle the fire yourself.
 Raise the alarm, get everyone clear and call the Fire Brigade.
 The fire bell will be located at the flagpole.

 ALL PERSONS ATTENDING A RALLY OR SOCIAL EVENT DO SO ENTIRELY AT THEIR OWN RISK.
 THE ORGANISERS ACCEPT NO RESPONSIBILITY FOR PERSONS OR PROPERTY.
 Full details of The Caravan and Motorhome Club insurance policy can be obtained from the Secretary should the need arise.